Ethylbenzene hydroxylase

-The 3 substrates of this enzyme are ethylbenzene, H_{2}O, and acceptor, whereas its two products are (S)-1-phenylethanol and reduced acceptor.
+The three substrates of this enzyme are ethylbenzene, water, and an electron acceptor.
+Its products are (S)-1-phenylethanol and the reduced acceptor.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on CH or CH_{2} groups with other acceptors.
+This enzyme is an oxidoreductase, specifically those acting on CH or CH_{2} groups with other acceptors.
 The systematic name of this enzyme class is ethylbenzene:acceptor oxidoreductase.
 Other names in common use include ethylbenzene dehydrogenase, and ethylbenzene:(acceptor) oxidoreductase.
 This enzyme participates in ethylbenzene degradation by Aromatoleum aromaticum, a denitrifying bacterium related to the genera Azoarcus and Thauera.
 It is a molybdenum enzyme belonging to the DMSO reductase family.
 Molybdenum enzymes are distinguished by the presence of a unique active site containing molybdenum atom, one or two molybdopterins and additional ligands (i.e. aminoacid residue of Ser, Cys, SeCys or Asp and very often oxygen Mo=O ligand).
 EBDH is synthesized exclusively in cells grown anaerobically on ethylbenzene and has been identified as a soluble periplasmic protein.